rezaabedi1365/Devops/Kuberneties/K8s objects/Workload Objects/DaemonSet/Readme.md

-use for create pod in all nod and always available with high priority
+- use for create pod in all nod and always available with high priority
+- suitable for agent same as zabbix and ....
 - can use nod selector
 ## DaemonSets
 * revisionHistoryLimit